 There are even teething necklaces you can wear so you baby can grab it and chew on it while you’re holding her.

 3. Rub your baby’s gums with your finger.

-This can help relieve the pain.
-Acetaminophen or baby Motrin may also help relieve your baby’s pain.
 Always consult your doctor before giving them any medication and remember, never give a baby aspirin.

 Good Dental Hygiene for Baby Teeth

 Even though these teeth are not your baby’s permanent teeth doesn’t mean you shouldn’t work on preventing tooth decay!

 Good dental hygiene for your baby is extremely important.

 These teeth are not permanent and will eventually fall out, however, lack of proper care can cause them to drop out prematurely, leaving gaps.